Airline Pricing is Confusing

 Robert W. Mann, a consultant and former airline planning executive says:

-Techniques such as Expected Marginal Seat Revenue (EMSR) look at the best ways to optimise fares in real time, not only on a given
+Expected Marginal Seat Revenue (EMSR) looks at the best ways to optimise fares in real time, not only on a given

 This is why, for example, flying from London to Dubai may cost pretty much the same as flying all the way to Hong Kong, also via Dubai.
 The airline may prefer to keep seats on the London-Dubai leg for higher-value passengers that fly longer onward